xvik/dropwizard-guicey/README.md

 direct binding for `MultivaluedParameterExtractorProvider`.
 So such bean would be impossible to create eagerly in guice context.

 There are two options to solve this:
-* use `@LazyBinding`: bean stance will not be created together with guice context (which `MultivaluedParameterExtractorProvider` is not available), and creation will be initiated by HK, when binding could be resolved.
+* use `@LazyBinding`: bean instance will not be created together with guice context (when `MultivaluedParameterExtractorProvider` is not available), and creation will be initiated by HK, when binding could be resolved.
 * or use `@HK2Managed` this will delegate instance management to HK, but still guice specific extensions may be used.